maxencefrenette/maxencefrenette.com/pages/index.md

 Hello 👋

 This is not a blog.
 This is a [digital garden](https://joelhooks.com/digital-garden).
+Until I add posts, check out my [projects](/projects).